chuckcrump/findphoto/README.md

 - Finally install `PyTorch` for your platform get it [here](https://pytorch.org/get-started/locally/)
 - You can change the model in the `model_name`
 - Then set the `images_path` in `main.py` to the path to be processed
-- Finally run `python3 main.py` and enter your prompt!
+- Finally run `python3 server.py` and it's running at http://localhost:8000
 ### Future

 - Electron app